 3. To create a conversion that will be reported from the server GTM, please click Create conversion → Conversions API.
 On the Sources step, you may select Direct API integration.
 Once you are done, select the newly created conversion, and the Conversion Rule ID will be available to you in the URL right after conversions.

-4. That’s pretty much it, make sure to add identical event_id sent from the web and any user data that is available for better event matching. li_fat_id cookie value will be automatically added to the payload if received in the incoming request cookie header.
+cookie value will be automatically added to the payload if received in the incoming request cookie header.

 5. To verify your setup, you may trigger your conversion event.
 The status for your conversions should change to “Active”.
-If your deduplication is properly set up, after a while you’ll see a message confirming it if you click on a status for the CAPI conversion.
+If your deduplication is properly set up, after a while, you’ll see a message confirming it if you click on a status for the CAPI conversion.

 With LinkedIn CAPI, you are also able to report offline conversion events, which may significantly help in measuring the performance of your LinkedIn campaigns.
 See our related blog posts for more instructions on offline conversions tracking: